Angus-C-git/cybernetic-coffee/content/blog/reversing-50-binaries.md

 }
 ```

-Once again looking at the `x86` assembly in binja we obtain the following block.
+Once again looking at the `x86` disassembly in binja we obtain the following block.

 ```nasm